As I develop my CSS skills and learn more about computer science terms I find myself thinking about the word class.

 Classification the action or process of classifying something according to shared qualities or characteristics.

-An HTML element doesn't represent a classification of visual styles.
-So an HTML element shouldn't be the target of your css selector.
+An HTML element doesn’t represent a classification of visual styles.
+So an HTML element isn’t always the best target for your CSS selectors.

 Classes should be reusable.
 For every property you add to a class, the less reusable it becomes.
 The threshold for this is pretty low.
-Lower than most of the classes in production CSS that I see.
+Lower than most of the classes in production CSS.

-If you are a programmer building an interface for a user to checkout, you wouldn't have a class that:
+If you are a programmer building an interface for a user to checkout, you wouldn’t have a function that:

 Hopefully you get my point.

-I think you'd want those to be small classes that can be used anywhere someone needs them.
-Because you'll probably have to sanitize email inputs in more than one place on your website.
+I think you’d want those to be small functions that can be used anywhere someone needs them, with predictable results regardless of where they are invoked.
+Because you’ll probably have to sanitize email inputs in more than one place on your website.
 And writing that several times would be silly.